 Another factor to consider is price.
 If you’re young and healthy, life insurance offers good value for money – giving you high cover at a relatively low cost.
-If you take it out later in life, it may cost you more yet you may have more need for it as you’ll be more likely to have health issues.
+If you take it out later in life, it may cost you more.

 Travel insurance can cover you for a wide range of events, so it’s worth considering when you book your next trip.
-And there’s a benefit to buying as soon as you book because it can cover you for cancellation or illness before you’re due to travel
+And there’s a benefit to buying as soon as you book because it can cover you for cancellation or illness before you’re due to travel.

 If you travel twice or more in a year, an annual policy can often be cheaper.
 Whether you buy single trip or multi-trip travel insurance, it could potentially stop an unlucky event becoming very costly.

 Since the start of the pandemic, most policies won’t cover cancellations caused by coronavirus.
 Some won’t even cover your medical costs if you get the virus while outside the UK, so be sure to check the exclusions carefully before buying.